szabgab/perlmaven.com/sites/en/pages/autoflush.md

 23
 ```

-First time we run it without <b>autoflush</b> being on and as you can see the file does not grow while we write to it only after we explicitely close the filehandle the content is written to the disk.
+First time we run it without **autoflush** being on and as you can see the file does not grow while we write to it only after we explicitely close the filehandle the content is written to the disk.
 The output channel is being buffered,

-The second time we turn <b>autoflush</b> on the filehandle and thus after every <b>print</b> statement we see the file growing.
+The second time we turn **autoflush** on the filehandle and thus after every **print** statement we see the file growing.